matthewphamilton/r4dev/content/en/docs/Template/_index.md

 ---
-title: "Framework"
+title: "Template"
-linkTitle: "Framework"
+linkTitle: "Template"
 date: 2017-01-05
 weight: 5
 description: >
-  Currently available ready4 analysis programs.
+  This section describes the purpose and features of the ready4 module template.
 ---

 {{% pageinfo %}}